gaia-platform/GaiaPlatform/production/coverage/README.md

 Finally, the `raw` report is generated to provide for a double check of the base level of coverage that was reported on.
 Basically, if it did not make it into the `raw` report, it will not show up in the other reports.

-Once this is completed, the `coverage.json` file is generated and the `coverage.zip` file is generated before exitting the main script.
+Once this is completed, the `coverage.json` file is generated and the `coverage.zip` file is generated before exiting the main script.

 ## What Tests Are Covered?